artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 Create a contribution page and set up a regular donation using the "test-drive" page.
 Check things at CiviCRM's end and at GoCardless' end.
 Note that GoCardless keeps a log of whether webhooks were successful and gives you the chance to resubmit them, too, if I remember correctly.

-Note: if you're running a "test-drive" contribution page you can use GoCardless's test bank account: `20-00-00` `55779911`.
+Note: if you're running a "test-drive" contribution page you should use [GoCardless' test bank details](https://developer.gocardless.com/getting-started/developer-tools/test-bank-details/).

+BACS details for UK:

+* Sort code:`20-00-00`
+* Account number: `55779911`

 Having set up a Direct Debit you should see that in the Contributions tab for your contact's record on CiviCRM, showing as a recurring payment, and also a pending contribution record.
 The date will be about a week in the future.
 Check your database several days after that date (GoCardless only knows something's been successful after the time for problems to be raised has expired, which is several working days) and the contribution should have been completed.
 Check your record next week/month/year and there should be another contribution automatically created.